BuckyCollins67/allCodeWars7thKyuChallenges/README.md

-# allCodeWars7thKyuChallenges
+# All CodeWars 7th Kyu Challenges
-All code challenges from codewars.com that are of the 7th kyu difficulty level.
+All of my attempts at the code challenges from codewars.com that are of the 7th kyu difficulty level.